jdeath/FriendshipFrame/README.md

 5. Set Tamsmota Module to Generic, Set GPIO Pin for the WS2812
 6. Add the script below into the script section and be sure to activate
 7. Check that the LEDs are synched.
 8. Put in 3d printed case, picture frame, etc and send to friend.
-Best if you pre-setup their wiress
+Best if you pre-setup their wireless
 ```

 Script Code